 A concussion is a very common injury in cycling crashes, car accidents and falls.
-Many of them go unrecognized, undiagnosed, and therefore untreated.
+Many concussions go unrecognized, undiagnosed, and therefore untreated.
+Medical treatment is important and you are also likely due compensation.
+Speak to an experienced traumatic brain injury attorney to discuss your legal options.
 People are overly accepting of concussion symptoms and often fail to even mention them to their doctor.
 Many people believe it’s not possible to get a concussion without striking their head or being knocked unconscious.
 That is simply not true.

 What Is a Concussion?
 How Is It Caused?